yuanmohe/yuanmohe_hugo_site/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: PhD student, random blogger and rookie novelist.

-# Interests to show in About widget
-# interests:
-# - Artificial Intelligence
-# - Computational Linguistics
-# - Information Retrieval

-# Education to show in About widget
-# education:
-  # courses:
-  # - course: PhD in Artificial Intelligence
-  #  institution: Stanford University
-  #  year: 2012

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons